fbpx

 jungle

-Looking for camera traps in the North of Argentina
+Looking for camera traps in the rainforests of Argentina

 How did you first become involved in conservation?

 “I first got involved in conservation when I started to volunteer at Iguazu National Park.
-It is one of the few subtropical ecosystems in the north of Argentina.
+It is one of the few subtropical ecosystems in the north of Argentina, and home of one of the most impressive waterfalls in the world.
 There even used to be sloths there, although the records are somewhat unclear.
-My partner and I went because we wanted to escape one of the long winters of Patagonia and we knew it would be warmer there.
+My partner and I went there because we wanted to escape one of the long winters of Patagonia, and we knew it would be warmer.

-We volunteered with the rangers.
+We first volunteered with the rangers.
 We would be there all day long walking through the park.
 The park usually has 7,000 visitors per day.
-Wandering around the park when no one was there was one of the best experiences.
-Watching the full moon.
+Wandering around the park when no one was there was one of the best experiences of my life.
 I took pictures of everything.”

 painting

 “When I started to go through the photos, I noticed that I had taken so many pictures of birds.
 Wondering what types of birds they were, we bought a bird guide.
-Growing up in such an -apparently- desolate place, we had always despised the desert.
-But when we returned, we came back with a different mentality.
+Growing up in such an -apparently- desolate place as the steppes in Patagonia, we had always despised the ‘desert’.
+But when we returned home after experiencing the rainforest, we came back with a different mentality.

 Toucans